-A portion of the Institute's revenue is derived from cost-reimbursable contracts and grants, which are conditioned upon certain performance requirements and/ or the incurrence of allowable qualifying expenses.
+A portion of the Institute's revenue is derived from cost-reimbursable contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific contract or grant provisions.
-Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statement of financial position.
-Advance payments on these grants total \$514,031 and \$522,622 as of June 30, 2021 and 2020, respectively.
-These amounts have been recorded as deferred revenue on the statement of financial position.
+Amounts received prior to incurring qualifying expenditures are reported as deferred revenues in the statement of financial position.
+Deferred revenues associated with these grants total \$53,790 and \$19,634 as of June 30, 2023 and 2022, respectively.

-D. Gifts of Property and Equipment
+E. Gifts of Property and Equipment